 - Address the needs for Congregational and Mission Vitality

 - Support of Ministry to Children, Youth, and Families

 - Advocacy for upholding the dignity of every human being

 The above provided the basis for a 2017 program of St. Andrew’s Outreach recently approved by your Executive Committee.
 St Andrew’s is proud to be supporting:

-Meals 4 Kids is a community based program that began in 2014 to ensure all children in the Seacoast are food secure 365 days a year.
-It is designed to be complimentary to and non-duplicative of other Seacoast youth/food programs.
-Meals 4 Kids partners with the following 11 community organizations: Portsmouth Housing Authority (Gosling Family Housing, Wamesit Family Housing, Greenleaf Recreation Center), New Frontiers Church, Operation Blessing, Portsmouth High School, MC3/21st Century, Hampton Elementary School, Seabrook Welfare Department, Seabrook Elementary & Middle Schools and Seabrook Recreation Department.
+Meals 4 Kids is a community-based program that began in 2014 to ensure all children in the Seacoast are food secure 365 days a year.
+It is designed to be complementary to and non-duplicative of other Seacoast youth/food programs.
+Meals 4 Kids partners with the following 11 community organizations: Portsmouth Housing Authority (Gosling Family Housing, Wamesit Family Housing, Greenleaf Recreation Center), New Frontiers Church, Operation Blessing, Portsmouth High School, MC3/21st Century, Hampton Elementary School, Seabrook Welfare Department, Seabrook Elementary & Middle Schools, and Seabrook Recreation Department.

 End 68 Hours of Hunger is a private, not-for-profit effort to confront the approximately 68 hours of hunger children experience between the free lunch in school Friday and the free breakfast on Monday.
 16 million children nationwide go hungry every day, including more than 44,000 in NH.
 This program provides nourishing food in the hands of children through the weekend.
 Each bag costs $10 each week and provides 2 breakfasts, 2 lunches, and 3 dinners for a child, with some left over to share.”